-If you have access to a CentOS 7 machine (through ssh) that you can use for code development, but you don’t have convenient interactive access to it, or don’t have administrator rights to it, this method is probably the most convenient way of using VS Code for ATLAS code development for you.
+If you have access to an Almalinux 9 machine (through ssh) that you can use for code development, but you don’t have convenient interactive access to it, or don’t have administrator rights to it, this method is probably the most convenient way of using VS Code for ATLAS code development for you.

 The requirements on the client side are very lightweight with this approach.